leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 </table>

 <p class="norm">
-This table, will create an additional electricity demand of 2.0 and 1.0 GW with a willingness-to-pay of 60 and 90 €/MWh, respectively.
-By adding columns these values could be further differentiated by time-step and region.
+Alternatively, this definition creates an additional electricity demand of 2.0 and 1.0 GW with a willingness-to-pay of 60 and 90 €/MWh, respectively.
+By adding more columns values could be further differentiated by time-step and region.

 <table class="tabelle2">
 <tbody>